mkatfi/libft/README.md

 Special thanks to 1337 School and its peer-to-peer learning community for creating such a challenging and rewarding environment.

 ---
 ```

-You can adjust placeholders like mkatfi and your GitHub repository link.
-Let me know if you’d like any additional changes!